 Quantifying steelhead overshoot and fallbacks upstream of Priest Rapids Dam assists in defining and prioritizing the issues associated with the downstream movement of pre-spawn steelhead.
 However, preliminary data suggest that in the Snake River overshoot steelhead are more than five times more abundant and overshoot return rate may only be 50% of those observed in the Upper Columbia River.
 Researchers in both the Upper Columbia and Snake rivers use a similar patch occupancy model to estimate population abundance upstream of Priest Rapids and Lower Granite dams, respectively (Orme and Kinzer 2018; Waterhouse et al. 2020).
 An important first step in fully defining the issue of overshoot steelhead in the Columbia-Snake River Basin is to expand the model currently being used at Lower Granite Dam to include more downstream detection sites and perform a similar analysis to estimate overshoot abundance and fallback in the lower Snake River.

 Climate change scenarios coupled with observed warming of Columbia River water temperatures (Quinn and Adams 1996; ISAB 2007; Crozier et al. 2008, 2020; Isaak et al. 2018) suggest higher rates of overshoot from a greater number of populations should be expected in the future.
 As a result of the low fallback migration success, prolonged migration periods, and potential effects from genetic introgression, steelhead overshooting their natal stream negatively affect population abundance and productivity.

 Changes in hydrosystem operations are likely required to increase fallback migration success.
 Many studies have consistently shown that both overshoot steelhead (Khan et al. 2013) and kelts (Wertheimer and Evans 2005; Wertheimer 2007; Ham et al. 2015; Harnish et al. 2015) prefer surface flow downstream passage routes (i.e., spillway weirs or sluiceways), which also provide higher survival rates.
 Experiments conducted to evaluate the efficacy of sluiceways (Khan et al. 2013) and temporary spillway weirs (Ham et al. 2015, 2021) operated during non-spill periods (i.e., late fall through winter) found that surface flow passage routes significantly reduced turbine passage while increasing total steelhead passage.
 Surface flow passage routes operated during non-spill periods would increase overshoot fallbacks for both MCR and SR DPS steelhead populations.
 In 2020, limited downstream surface passage routes during non-spills periods at McNary and the four lower Snake River dams were a condition of the Columbia River System Biological Opinion (NOAA Fisheries 2020).
 The initial evaluation of these additional protection measures has not been completed as part of a regional adaptive management process.

-Yet survivals standards for steelhead overshoot fallbacks have yet to be identified but should be consistent with upstream migration survival standards.
+Survival standards for steelhead overshoot fallbacks have yet to be identified but should be consistent with upstream migration survival standards.
 While downstream passage routes reportedly have high project-survival (Ham et al. 2021) many overshoot steelhead are required to migrate downstream more than one hydroelectric project (e.g., John Day or Umatilla steelhead overshooting Wells Dam must pass six dams to reach their natal tributary).
 Hence, the response variable measured at the population scale (i.e., changes in abundance) should be an important consideration for adaptively managing protective measures intended to increase fallback migration success in the future.